Isn’t it interesting how some people who have behaved badly, immediately set about pretending to themselves and to everybody else that they haven’t?

 First off the bully won’t want to talk about the specifics of their own behaviour

-If this doesn’t work the ‘perpetrator will try to make sure that nobody listens to the tale the target has to tell.
-From denial to rationalization, they will try to evade responsibility at every turn.
+If this doesn’t work the bully will try to make sure that nobody listens to the tale their target has to tell.
+From will deny, they will rationalise, they will try to evade responsibility at every turn.
 For example:

 - It never happened, they are lying.